Blink: Dynamic Visual Token Resolution for Enhanced Multimodal Understanding: Experiments

 \subsection{Analysis of Layer Range}

-We observe an interesting phenomenon that although selecting intermediate layers (e.g., our 12--18 layer range) generally yields good performance, slight shifts in the chosen layer range can lead to measurable differences in results.
-As shown in Table~\ref{tab:further-2-1}, we compare several layer selection strategies on the two types of tasks in the MME benchmark as well as the total performance.
-Shifting from 12--18 to 11--17 slightly improves the total score by 0.96, while shifting to 13--19 or 14--20 results in moderate decreases of 7.42 and 7.33, respectively.
-These results indicate that different layer ranges contribute differently to the overall performance, and even small changes can lead to non-negligible variations.
+We observe that although selecting intermediate layers (e.g., 12--18) generally yields strong performance, small shifts in the layer range can lead to noticeable differences.
+As shown in Tab.~\ref{tab:further-2-1}, shifting from 12--18 to 11--17 slightly improves the total score by 0.96, while shifting to 13--19 or 14--20 decreases performance by 7.42 and 7.33, respectively.
+This suggests that different layer ranges contribute unevenly, and even minor changes can have non-negligible impact.

-To better understand this effect, we further evaluate the importance and contribution of each layer through three analyses: (1) varying the starting layer while fixing the ending layer at 18, (2) fixing the starting layer at 12 while varying the ending layer, and (3) performing dynamic token operations on single layers based on thresholds.
-As shown in Fig.~\ref{fig:further-2}, selecting a single layer leads to clear performance differences, suggesting that attention distributions and accuracy vary across layers.
+To better understand this effect, we further evaluate the importance and contribution of each layer through three analyses: (1) varying the starting layer with the ending layer fixed at 18, (2) varying the ending layer with the starting layer fixed at 12, and (3) applying dynamic token operations to individual layers.
+As shown in Fig.~\ref{fig:further-2}, single-layer selection leads to clear performance differences, indicating that attention and accuracy vary across layers.
 In particular, layers around 7--26 produce much stronger improvements, whereas using only early layers around 4--6 leads to substantial performance drops.
 Moreover, the choice of layer range affects performance.
 In the first analysis, excluding layers 4--9 yields better results, whereas in the second analysis, including layers 14--18 causes a noticeable drop.
 These observations are consistent with Sec.~\ref{sec:insights}, where correct attention tends to emerge in the middle layers.
-And, from the curves marked with our config, it can be seen that we adopt a broadly effective layer range, though more fine-grained layer selection may further improve performance. \footnote{More analysis experiments, future directions, and limitations are provided in the supplementary materials.}
+And, from the curves marked with our config, it can be seen that we adopt a broadly effective layer range, though more fine-grained layer selection may further improve performance.